 Pure Immanence: A Reply to a Poet (darkecologies)

-What Deleuze added to this dyadic conceptual machine (SpinozaNietzsche)—I am utilizing the mathematical dyadic operator without dots or cross between the two names such as AB—is I think the elaboration of the question of the unconscious that is correlated to the death of God, which may be rephrased here as the elaboration of the question of the strange nature of life and the persistence of life without the need for an ‘exemplary causality.’
+What Deleuze added to this dyadic conceptual machine (SpinozaNietzsche)—I am utilizing the mathematical dyadic operator without dots or cross between the two names such as AB—is I think the elaboration of the question of the unconscious that is correlated to the death of God, which may we rephrase here as the elaboration of the question of the strange nature of life and the persistence of life without the need for an ‘exemplary causality.’
 Both Spinoza and Nietzsche also grappled with this problem.
 Spinoza expanded the problem of the unconscious in terms of the tireless determinism of the ultimate substance whose modes and attributes could be demonstrated, using contemporary psychoanalytic lenses, as cathexes, affects, ripples of an unknown source of force.
-There is no question for Spinoza that this source is Life which he preferred to assume the immanent essence of God (God is Spinoza’s line of [accomplished] becoming: God as the name that designates the accomplishment of his work as a desiring machine).
+There is no question for Spinoza that this source is Life which he preferred to assume the immanent character of God (God is Spinoza’s line of [accomplished] becoming: God, the name that designates the accomplishment of his work as a desiring machine).
 For Nietzsche, it is more explicitly immanent.
-The source is the will which could be interpreted more immanently still in Deleuzian terms as a body without organs (BwO).
+The source is the will which could be interpreted as a body without organs (BwO).
 The latter is correlated to the unconscious in the sense that, like the unconscious, BwO is a plane of consistency that receives intensities and flows, compositional multiplication of energy that grows as conjunctions are made.
-In psychoanalytic terms, this plane may also qualify into the notion of the Real, empty but is always invoked by composition (which makes it virtual in essence) in terms of grasping, reaching, and proceeding without a goal.
-Nietzsche’s concept of will fits into this format of the unconscious as BwO precisely in the sense of the will as ‘uneasiness’, ‘living in a state almost close to zero,’ as Deleuze describes.
+In psychoanalytic terms, this plane may also qualify into the notion of the Real, empty but is always invoked by composition in terms of grasping, reaching, and proceeding without a goal.
+Nietzsche’s concept of will fits into this frame of the unconscious as BwO in the sense of the will as ‘uneasiness’, ‘living in a state almost close to zero,’ as Deleuze describes.

-And this kind of discomfort grows virtually in the sense that only the functions of its uneasiness can be detected in terms of the expressions it realizes and not some independent cause of discomfort.
-Its expressions can also transform the plane, the will as unconscious, into a new compositional plane (to will more) that serves as an attractor to another serialization of becoming.
-The aimlessness of this serialization no doubt makes the will as BwO vulnerable to be reterritorialized by a stratic machine, such as, in the case of Nietzsche, the reactive force of nihilism by conjugating desire to a goal, a finality.
-The finality germane to this kind of nihilism is such that it wills only itself, itself being its own object of willing, the object being a non-object precisely as willing does not presuppose anything but itself as its object, hence, its own subjectivity foreclosed to contamination by difference and othering.
+The expressions of this uneasiness can also transform the plane, the will as unconscious, into a new compositional plane (to will more) that serves as attractor to another serialization of becoming.
+The aimlessness of this serialization no doubt makes the will as BwO vulnerable to reterritorialization by stratic machines, such as the reactive force of nihilism by conjugating desire to a goal, finality.
+The finality germane to this kind of nihilism is such that it wills only itself, itself being its own object of willing, the object being a non-object precisely as willing does not presuppose anything but itself hence, its own subjectivity foreclosed to contamination by difference and othering.

-Life as a cushion certainly applies to the insect’s problem of getting out which by the way affords it a critical experience of a limit.
-It is at that point where the insect, assuming its consciousness is capable of doing a Sartrean lament, acquires a capacity to approach life seemingly at its closest, in death.
-On the other side is life cushioning the ripples of the resistance to death by responding in a way that allows the insect to experience in discreet and analytic way, which heightens a neural response to a threshold limit essential to a radical existential awakening, the indifference of life itself.
-It cushions the resistance and responds coldly, triggering a serialization of futile resistance (what we can describe with Laruelle’s notion of the unilateral movement of the One unconcerned about our representations of it).
-Understandably, the problem of vitalism (which we have freely transposed here to a problem of how to deal with life) has, in Colebrook’s observations, ‘mobilized philosophical, theoretical and literary contretemps,’ but I should add, has also in general encouraged an understanding of Life that can benevolently accommodate the ripples of our resistance to death.
-We praise life for its seemingly perfect response mechanism that has ironically transformed the texture of the problem, from indifference to an opportunity to resist freely which endorses a view of the subject, to utilize Deleuze’s lingo, as a freely deterritorializing will.
+Life is the insect’s problem of how to escape it.
+Assuming its consciousness is capable of pulling a Sartrean lament, the insect acquires a capacity to approach life seemingly at its closest, in death.
+On the other side is life cushioning the ripples of the resistance to death by responding in a way that allows the insect to experience in discreet and analytic ways, which heightens a neural response to a threshold limit essential to a radical existential awakening, the indifference of life itself.
+It cushions the resistance and responds coldly, triggering a serialization of futile resistance.
+We praise life for its seemingly perfect response mechanism that has ironically transformed indifference to an opportunity to freely resist which endorses a view of subjectivity as a freely deterritorializing will.
 We must recall here that Deleuze (with Guattari) devoted the last sections of A Thousand Plateaus to an elaboration of the difference between absolute positive deterritorialization and absolute negative deterritorialization, a classic case of rehearsing a Nietzschean elucidation of the difference between active and reactive forces.
-If it will take time for Life to release the tension accruing upon its absorbent capacity, talking about a large closed system, such as society, or continent, or planet which have more or less measurable span relative to its entropic potential, the allure of freedom is difficult to resist, especially for the West that enjoys huge resources at its disposal to get by.
-Entropic management of resources is therefore the key to understanding life as a benevolent shock absorber.

 I hope to make it clear that this response to your question does not by any means harbour a defeatist attitude towards Being and its promise of transition if not its immanent potential to evolve without an end.
-Far from surrendering Being even to the realization that climate entropy is real, that Being is at risk of transitioning into an irreversible end of difference, my position remains materialist in the sense of a historical analytic: Life is not ahistorical and absolute.
+Far from surrendering Being even to the realization that climate entropy is real, that Being is at risk of transitioning into an irreversible end of difference, my position remains materialist.
 I should add: the problem of entropy has always been, since the dawn of humanity, a question of the management of difference.

 From the savage to the paranoid despotic regime and to the modern post-signifying (nihilistic) regime of passion and subjectivity, the strange nature of life is to Being the familiar question of how to manage its transition, how to negotiate with change, how to make of the indefinite void that releases itself as a problematic at exactly the point when a transition is decided, when Being is decided as a proceeding, as a ritual, as a singularization to be incarnated (in the family, in society, etc.), to be lived, to be instantiated in time which enacts a break in the unilateral indifference of entropy (or space).
 When Man decided to have a break it was to negotiate with space, with the void by puncturing a hole on the plane of immanence, the hole as the decidability of Being itself.
 Space gradually ceased to be a concern of Being until Being is decided (in technocapitalism) as a pure chase, as time without a transition, the pure form of the future (that of pure space, the post-human), without looking back which is what time can offer, what Being as time can really offer.